openvinotoolkit/model_server/docs/tf_model_binary_input.md

-# TF model conversion to IR with scaling for binary input
+# TensorFlow model conversion to IR with scaling for binary input

-This document guides how to prepare TensorFlow model to use binary input with OpenVINO&trade; Model Server.
+This document guides how to convert TensorFlow model and deploy it with the OpenVINO&trade; Model Server.
+It also explains how to scale the input tensors and adjust to binary JPEG and PNG input data.

-- In this example TF model that will be converted is [ResNet in TensorFlow](https://github.com/tensorflow/models/tree/v2.2.0/official/r1/resnet).
+- In this example TensorFlow model [ResNet](https://github.com/tensorflow/models/tree/v2.2.0/official/r1/resnet) will be used.

-- To convert TensorFlow model into Intermediate Representation format model_optimizer tool can be used.
-There are several ways to store TensorFlow model and in this guide we are going to convert SavedModel format.
-More information about conversion process can be found on the openVINO&trade; documentation in [Converting a TensorFlow* Model](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html#savedmodel_format) guide.
+- TensorFlow model can be converted into Intermediate Representation format using model_optimizer tool.
+There are several formats for storing TensorFlow model.
+In this guide we present conversion from SavedModel format.
+More information about conversion process can be found on the [model optimizer documentation](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html#savedmodel_format).

-- Sending requests with binary input requires some adjustments in deployment for both OVMS and model.
-More informations can be found on [Support for binary inputs data in OpenVINO Model Server](https://github.com/openvinotoolkit/model_server/blob/main/docs/binary_input.md).
+- Binary input format has several requirements for the model and ovms configuration.
+More information can be found in [binary inputs documentation](binary_input.md).
 ## Steps

 ### Prepering the Model